-Of 1,752 main arteries visualized by the central CTA readers, 266 (15%) were also associated with positive visualization of at least one accessory (duplicate) artery.
-With the central MRA readers, the comparable rates were 232 of 1,752 (13%) for gadobutrol injection MRA compared to 53 of 1,752 (3%) for ToF MRA.
+Of 1752 main arteries visualized by the central CTA readers, 266 (15%) were also associated with positive visualization of at least one accessory (dup artery.
+With the central MRA readers, the comparable rates were 232 of 1752 (13%) for gadobutrol MRA compared to 53 of 1752 (3%) for ToF MRA.

-Cardiac MRI Two studies similar in design, Study E and Study F, evaluated the sensitivity and specificity of gadobutrol injection cardiac MRI (CMRI) for detection of coronary artery disease (CAD) in adult patients with known or suspected CAD.
+Cardiac MRI Two studies similar in design, Study E and Study F, evaluated the sensitivity and specificity of gadobutrol cardiac MRI (CMRI) for detection of coronary artery disease (CAD) in adult patients with known or suspected CAD.
 Patients were excluded from study if they had a history of coronary artery bypass grafting, or if it was known in advance that they were unable to hold their breath, or had atrial fibrillation or other arrhythmia likely to prevent electrocardiogram-gated CMRI.
-The studies were multi-center, open-label, and evaluated 764 subjects for efficacy: 376 in Study E, with an average age of 59 (range 23 to 82); 61% male; 67% white, 17% black, and 12% Asian.
+The studies were multi-center, open-label, and evaluated 764 subjects for efficacy: 376 in Study E, with an average age of 59 (range 20 to 84); 69% male; 74% white, 1% black, and 25% Asian; and 388 subjects in Study F, with an average age of 59 (range 23 to 82); 61% male; 67% white, 17% black, and 12% Asian.